kzcz/zulfur/README.md

 - **Issue Description**: What is Zulfur incorrectly patching?
 Describe clearly in English or Spanish.
 - **Pre-Zulfur Functionality**: Did it work before Zulfur?
+- **Maybe it is your fault**: Sometimes, bugs or bad practices in your code might generate obfuscated code that misses a variable, or that doesn't work as intended, since I am not a magician, the best I can do is recommend you to, before submitting an issue, run a linter on your own code to check its consistency, I use pyright.

 **For Zulfur Crashes:**